 The Site is comprised of areas of open fields which contain poor semi-improved grassland of negligible ecological value.
-These fields are centred around the Woodside Centre, which includes buildings, car parking and landscaped areas.
-Habitats of note within the Site include a number of species poor hedgerows which divide the various fields, a small orchard present to the west of the Site and two small ponds located to the south and east of the Site.
-Forming the southern and northern boundary are areas of mature broad-leaved woodland, and to the west, mature residential development.
-To the east is the A46 and beyond, open pasture fields.
+These fields are centred around the Crew Gardens farmhouse, which includes various agricultural buildings, and hardstandings.
+Habitats of note within the Site include a number of species poor hedgerows which divide the various fields, Crew Lane Arboretum (complete with ornamental pond) to the north of the Site and two small ponds located centrally.
+Forming the southern boundary are tree lines of mature broadleaved species, and to the west, further open fields.
+To the east is the A46 embankment which is extensively vegetated.
 A desk study undertaken for the site has shown that there are no statutory designated sites within 5km.

-Development proposals within the Site would inevitably result in the loss of the areas of poor semi-improved grassland and small sections of species poor hedgerow, although there will be no loss of the orchard, pond or woodland areas.
+Development proposals within the Site would inevitably result in the loss of the areas of poor semi-improved grassland and small sections of species poor hedgerow.
 To inform the development proposals for the site it is recommended that the ponds within the Site and (where access permits) within 500m of the Site, are surveyed during March to mid-June to establish presence or absence of Great Crested Newts (GCNs).
-If GCNs are recorded as being present then there is scope to provide appropriate mitigation in terms of retention and enhancement of suitable habitat to the east of the development, to safeguard any population.
+If GCNs are recorded as being present then there is scope to provide appropriate mitigation as advised by the ecological specialist.

-Woodside Centre includes two separate blocks of buildings, with the main building being a large building constructed in the early 19th century and the second building of mid to late 20th century construction.
-Both buildings have some potential to support roosting bats, although a full assessment has not been undertaken.
-As the proposed development would potentially encircle this building, any bats potentially roosting within these building could have any flight lines to foraging habitat within the wider area compromised.
+Crew Garden farmhouse and its associated outbuildings have some potential to support roosting bats, although a full assessment has not been undertaken.
+Any proposed development would include for demolition of these buildings.
 To inform the design of the development, including the consideration of any inherent mitigation which may be required, it is recommended that an inspection of the buildings and bat activity surveys for the Site are undertaken.